Ok, so I had no idea baking bread could be this easy!

 Whatever, I like it.

-I baked this loaf especially for Thanksgiving.
 I was in search of finding a way to get my hands on some Tastefully Simple Beer Bread, but found this copycat recipe instead.
 It’s just as good, I think… and a lot cheaper!
 I ended up serving it with a Cranberry Cinnamon Honey Butter that I found from Rachel Cooks to go with it.

 Now that stuff was crazy good!
 My family loved the combo.
 If you make Rach’s cranberry spread, I recommend preparing it the same day you plan on serving it.
 You can leave it sitting out on the counter until you’re ready to use it.
 I refrigerated it the day before, and it never did fully soften and become as “spreadable” again.
 It still turned out great though, and I can’t wait to make it again!